Debunking Pregnancy Misconceptions

 Misconception # 2 You Can’t Pet Your Cat During Pregnancy.

+This is one of the most common misconceptions about pregnancy.
 I think this is not only unfair to you but also your cat.
 But wait, is the cat clean, is it vaccinated?
 As long as those boxes are checked, there’s no reason to stop petting your cat.
 But oh, avoid changing cat litter at all costs to avoid toxoplasmosis or early contractions.
 That’s a severe infection that might get transferred to pregnant women.
+So get such pregnancy myths debunked and keep cats if you want to.
+C’mon they are lovable!!

 Misconception # 3 Cut Back On The Smoked Salmon While Pregnant